 Nature of Business-Zumiez Inc., including its wholly-owned subsidiaries, ("Zumiez", the "Company," "we," "us," "its" and "our") is a global leading specialty retailer of apparel, footwear, accessories and hardgoods for young men and women who want to express their individuality through the fashion, music, art and culture of action sports, streetwear and other unique lifestyles.
 We operate under the names Zumiez, Blue Tomato and Fast Times.
 We operate ecommerce websites at zumiez.com, zumiez.ca, blue-tomato.com and fasttimes.com.au.
-At January 28, 2023, we operated 758 stores; 608 in the United States ("U.S."), 51 in Canada, 78 in Europe and 21 in Australia.

 Fiscal Year-We use a fiscal calendar widely used by the retail industry that results in a fiscal year consisting of a 52- or 53-week period ending on the Saturday closest to January 31.
 Each fiscal year consists of four 13-week quarters, with an extra week added to the fourth quarter every five or six years.
-The fiscal years ended January 28, 2023, January 29, 2022 and January 30, 2021 were 52-week periods.
+The fiscal year ended February 3, 2024 has 53-week period.
+The fiscal years ended January 28, 2023 and January 29, 2022 were 52-week periods.